 On transnational threats like COVID-19 and climate change, it is not enough to think of American power over other nations.
 The key to success is also learning the importance of power with others.
 Every country puts its national interest first; the important question is how broadly or narrowly this interest is defined.
 COVID-19 shows we are failing to adjust our strategy to this new world.

 The History of COVID-19 Will Be Written by the Victors

-by John Allen, the president of the Brookings Institution, a retired U.S. Marine Corps four-star general, and former commander of the NATO International Security Assistance Force and U.S. Forces in Afghanistan.
+By John R. Allen, the president of the Brookings Institution, a retired U.S. Marine Corps four-star general, and a former commander of the NATO International Security Assistance Force and U.S. Forces in Afghanistan